mohitbansal25082006/mindvault/README.md

 ---

 <div align="center">
-  Made with ❤️ by the MindVault Team<br>
+  Made with ❤️ by the Mohit Bansal<br>
   🌟 Star this project if you find it helpful!
 </div>